bentayloruk/CsTasks/README.md

 # CsTasks

 Commerce Server functions for use with the FAKE build system.
+Automate tasks like deleting and importing promotions.

 Written by [@enticify](http://twitter.com/enticify) and used in the production of [best discount engine for Commerce Server.](http://www.enticify.com/)